rifatx/iyzigo/README.md

 ## Tests

-Test are provided in `action_test.go` and they only test for successful communication with the endpoints.
+Tests are provided in `action_test.go` and they only test for successful communication with the endpoints.
 The content of the responses are **not** automatically tested.